M. V. Seetharamiah: Writing career

-As a writer, he was from the second wave of the Navodaya or renaissance period of Kannada literature, continuing in the tradition of Masti Venkatesha Iyengar.
+As a writer, he belonged to the second wave of the Navodaya or renaissance period of Kannada literature, continuing in the tradition of Masti Venkatesha Iyengar.
 His writings focused on showcasing some of the social issues of the time.
-He wrote under the pen name 'Raghava' and wrote over 100 works through his writing career.
+He wrote under the pen name 'Raghava' and wrote over 100 works throughout his writing career.
 Among his major contributions include establishing authorship of Kavirajamarga, where he noted that the author of the classical work was Sri Vijaya and Nrupatunga, the Rashtrakuta emperor was mainly credited with approving the content.
 His re-writing of the classic was titled Sri Vijaya kruta Kavirajamarga.
 His other major contributions included the study of ancient Kannada grammar.
 Some of his other works included Udayadityalankara, a work focused on Kannada poetics.
 He also studied the role played by Kannada poets on the language's discourse evolution and wrote on ancient Kannada language grammar.
 Archana and Keertana Kusumanjali were a collection of devotional songs that he summarized.
 He also wrote poems for children including Banna Bannada Navilugari Haakide Pustakadali Mari.
 He also wrote a biography and study of the works of the Kannada language writer Muddana and another of author D. V. Gundappa for his birth centenary in 1988.

 He was a recipient of the Karnataka Sahitya Academy Award, Rajyotsava Prashasti, and the Kannada Sahitya Parishat Award for his contributions to Kannada literature.
 He also hosted Pustakalokana, a book review program on All India Radio.

-Seetharamaiah set up the B. M. Shri.
-Pratisthana, a research organization focused on advancing Kannada language literary studies and research, in Bangalore in 1979.
+In 1979, Seetharamaiah set up the B. M. Shri.
+Pratisthana, a research organization in Bangalore focused on advancing Kannada language literary studies and research.
 The organization was named after his teacher B. M. Srikantaiah.
-As of 2009, the organization had developed into a research center and had partnered with Hampi University and offered M. Phil and PhD degrees.
-The center now houses a postgraduate research center named after Seetharamaiah.
+As of 2009, the organization has developed into a research center and has partnered with Hampi University and is offering M. Phil and PhD programs.
+The institution now houses a postgraduate research center named after Seetharamaiah.